What is a Landscape Design or Landscape Plan?

 Creating a landscape plan can also aid in the decision-making process for selecting materials.
 It also gives the property owner and landscape contractor better tools for cost estimation, helping to ensure the project can be completed within budgetary constraints.

-Steps to Creating a Landscape Design
+How to Design a Landscape Plan

 - Create the outline.
-A landscape design begins with a broad overview of the project area.
+A landscape plan begins with a broad overview of the project area.
 This is your basic outline to which you can slowly add elements.
 Decide on the area to be depicted in the diagram.
 This may be difficult due to the open nature of an outside area, but the landscape design should illustrate only the area that is subject to the landscaping.
 Begin by drawing boundaries of the area.
 It might be the edge of a garden, the end of the yard, a fence, or any other area beyond which the landscape plan is no longer pertinent.

 - Add existing features.
 Add any rocks, waterways, buildings, poles, slopes, etc. that cannot or will not be moved during the landscaping process.
 Be sure to use the correct symbols and colors for these as well.
 In the end this aid in the imagination of the area when it is complete.
 You may also want to note North on your design to help you understand how the sun and shadows may change the landscape.